screensteps/screensteps-live-api-php-example/API Example XML/README.txt

 The XML files in this folder contain sample XML returned from the ScreenSteps Live API.
-This is the XML that the PHP wrapper parses and converts to an array.